 It can be hard, but keeping your developer setup documentation up to date makes a huge difference.

 Nothing can deflate the enthusiasm and confidence of someone quicker than not being able to get setup.
-Starting to go through the setup
+Starting to go

 README only to hit roadblock after roadblock because it’s out of date.